Here’s our tale of How We Escaped The Frozen North…

 To everyone else I was saying, “No way!”

 I’m pretty high-maintenance, I admit it.
-And I hadn’t traveled anywhere other than Paris in my life until David signed us up together, without telling me, to attend a Live and Invest in Belize Conference about six years ago.
-I didn’t know anything about Belize at the time, but I knew one thing.
-Central America is nothing like Paris.
+And I hadn’t traveled anywhere other than Paris in my life until David signed us up together, without telling me, to attend a Live And Invest In Belize Conference about eight years ago.
+I didn’t know anything about Belize at the time, but I knew one thing: Central America is nothing like Paris.

 At first I thought I wanted ocean.
 But after two days on Ambergris Caye, I knew the beach life wasn’t for me.
 Then we went to Cayo, which I had been resisting.